remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Animate the dot

 Let's apply some animation to the white dot we created above.
-We create another component called Schrinking in a new file `src/Shrinking.tsx`, which then wraps the dot in the main composition `src/Composition.tsx`.
+We create another component called `<Shrinking>` in a new file `src/Shrinking.tsx`, which then wraps the dot in the main composition `src/Composition.tsx`.

 ```tsx title="src/Shrinking.tsx"
 import React from "react";